virtualcodewarrior/vicowa-web-components/README.md

 Text input field with build-in validation support

 # vicowa-panel
-A optionaly collapsible panel, containing a header and footer
+A optionally collapsible panel, containing a header and footer

 # vicowa-resize-detector
 Place this web component within a positioned block element (e.g. <div style="position: relative"></div>) to be able to detect if the parent div's